MicrosoftDocs/quantum-docs/articles/includes/quickstart-provider-include-pasqal-portal.md

     A few things to consider:
     - A `Sequence` in Pulser is a series of operations that are to be executed on a quantum register.
-    - The code sets up a sequence of operations to be executed on a `Chadoq2` device. `Chadoq2` is a predefined device in Pulser that represents a specific quantum computer.
+    - The code sets up a sequence of operations to be executed on a `AnalogDevice` device. `AnalogDevice` is a predefined device in Pulser that represents a Fresnel1-equivalent quantum computer.

 1. Create a pulser sequence.
 To do so, you create and add pulses to the channels you declared.
 For example, the following code creates a simple pulse and adds it to channel `ch0`, and then creates a complex pulse and adds it to channel `ch1`.